List items for Mississippi River Bridge at Lansing FAQs

 Current traffic count is approximately 2,200 vehicles per day.

-It is anticipated to fully open to traffic by the end of 2026.
+It is anticipated to fully open to traffic by the fall of 2027.

 Yes, but there will likely be temporary river closures during portions of construction.